springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 the process spreading on the contact network makes it easier to avoid confusion between the different networks.

-We start with a description of the tools for studying SIS and SIR disease through stochastic simulation and differential equations models.
-Then we describe the simple and complex contagions, including examples showing how the simple contagion can be used to capture a range of standard disease models.
+We start this paper by describing the tools for studying SIS and SIR disease through stochastic simulation and differential equations models.
+Then we discuss the simple and complex contagions, including examples showing how the simple contagion can be used to capture a range of standard disease models.
 Finally we demonstrate the visualization tools.
-The examples shown are intended to demonstrate the ability of the tools.
-The documentation gives more detail about how to use them.

 ## SIR and SIS disease

 ### Stochastic simulation
 The stochastic SIR and SIS simulation tools allow the user to investigate
-standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed below):
+standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed within the simple contagion model):

 - Markovian SIS and SIR simulations  (``fast_SIS``, ``Gillespie_SIS``, ``fast_SIR``, and ``Gillespie_SIR``).
 - non-Markovian SIS and SIR simulations (``fast_nonMarkovian_SIS`` and ``fast_nonMarkovian_SIR``).
 - discrete time SIS and SIR simulations where infections last a single time step (``basic_discrete_SIS``, ``basic_discrete_SIR``, and ``discrete_SIR``).

-It is possible for transition rates to depend on intrinsic properties of individuals and of partnerships.
+For both Markovian and non-Markovian methods it is possible for the transition rates to depend on intrinsic properties of individuals and of partnerships.

 The continuous-time stochastic simulations have two different implementations: a